-Traditional Texas barbecue is high on the minds of the tens of thousands of Fort Worth tourists who visit smoked meats stalwarts like Angelo’s (which has been serving Cowtown for more than 50 years), Railhead Smokehouse, Cooper’s Old Time Pit Bar-B-Que and others each year.
+Traditional Texas barbecue is high on the minds of those who've visit smoked meats stalwarts like Angelo’s (which has been serving Cowtown for more than 50 years), Railhead Smokehouse, Cooper’s Old Time Pit Bar-B-Que and others each year.

 Derek Allan’s Texas BBQ

 Pitmaster Derek Allan and his wife Brittany recently set up shop one block from Heim Barbecue’s West Magnolia location.
 Derek Allan’s Texas BBQ occupies the building formerly known as the home for Paco And John Mexican Diner.
-On a recent visit, I found a packed but not overflowing lunchtime crowd.
 The menu at the barbecue restaurant is straightforward.
 The barbecue joint is known for its Central Texas-style ribs, brisket, and sausage.

 As you wait in line, a tempting merch table near the cash register offers Derek’s famous Bark Builder rub.
 The peppery rubs are handmade, organic and all-natural.
 I keep a package of the Bark Builder in my pantry.
 I’ve made a habit of sprinkling the good stuff soups, popcorn, and pretty much anything that needs sprucing up.